 When it comes to side effects, higher doses of tagatose have been shown to cause mild stomach discomfort, however, lower doses of 10-30 grams have been shown to be well tolerated.

-Tagatose is currently not available on Amazon.
+Tagatose is currently available at NuNaturals and on Amazon.

 8. Organic Yacon sweetener (syrup or powder)